I research and write about Franz Marc from the German aesthetic, philosophical, and psychological frameworks of Einfühlung

 , and Trauerarbeit

 .
-Marc is also a natural subject for a critical examination of the newer discipline of Animal Studies.
-In the course of my research I have developed several side projects about recovered biography and Raubkunst
+Marc is also a natural subject for a critical examination through Animal Studies.
+In the course of my research I developed several side projects about recovered biography and Raubkunst

 , among other topics.

-I write about modern and contemporary art for books and journals, do book and exhibition reviews, and am a staff writer for the Italian Art Society
+I write about modern and contemporary art for books and journals, do book and exhibition reviews, and am the editor of the Italian Art Society

 blog and the technology manager for the for IAS website

-, which is about that subject, particularly Franz Marc, but also about the historical avant-garde, Futurism, contemporary art, and animals.
+is about that subject, particularly Franz Marc, but also about the historical avant-garde, institutional critique, contemporary art, and animals.

 Other PublicationsEin Manifest der Freundschaft